-Mary Ann Finch, Executive Director
+Mary Ann Finch, Founder

 Mary Ann Finch was born in Lansing, Michigan and graduated from Michigan State University where she majored in education and the dramatic arts.
 She subsequently completed her MA in Communications at Arizona State University.
 In 1973, she made her way to the Bay Area to begin a Masters Program in Christian Spirituality at the Jesuit School of Theology in the Graduate Theological Union Seminary.
 While pursuing her degree, she studied health psychology at Saybrook University in San Francisco, movement therapy at Mills College in Oakland, and massage therapy at the Gefion School of Massage in Berkeley.
 She pioneered an area of study called Embodied Spirituality and taught as an adjunct professor at the Jesuit School of Theology.